Derrick White NBA Playoffs Player Props: Celtics vs. Heat

 Derrick White Insights vs. the Heat

-- Giving up 109.8 points per contest, the Heat are the second-ranked squad in the league defensively.
+- The Heat are the second-best defensive team in the NBA, giving up 109.8 points per game.

-- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.
+- On the boards, the Heat are ranked sixth in the NBA, conceding 41.9 rebounds per game.

-- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked team in the league.
+- Allowing 13.1 made 3-pointers per contest, the Heat are the 28th-ranked squad in the league.

 Derrick White vs. the Heat